archi-jusi/s3_cost_overview_serverless/README.md

 # s3_cost_overview_serverless
-Tools to get cost and information for any bucket on AWS.
+Tools to get cost and information for any bucket on AWS using storage Lens and Cost and usage reporting.

-All backend infrastructure has to be deployed with Terraform.
+All backend infrastructure deployed with Terraform.

 ## The challenge